87 English as a Second Language (ESL)

 This textbook will guide students through their English language to academic degree studies.
 Part one of this textbook is a guide for moving from ESL study to academic study at a university.
 Part two focuses on how academic skills are used across various disciplines and is comprised of activities and assignments designed to practice these skills.

-Writing for Change: An Intermediate ELA Resource (CC-BY-NC-SA) by various.
+Writing for Change: An Intermediate ELA Resource by various (CC-BY-NC-SA).

-Writing for Change: An Advanced ELL Resource (CC BY) by Whatcom Community College.
+Writing for Change: An Advanced ELL Resource by Whatcom Community College (CC BY).

 This ELL textbook includes anti-racist, culturally responsive, and decolonization approaches to learning English.